Functions of the Nervous System

 In adults the brain gets mashed against the skull.

-Extends from the base of the brain through the foramen magnum, down the vertebral canal (middle of vertebrae) and ends between 1st and 2nd vertebrae
+Extends from the base of the brain through the foramen magnum, down the vertebral canal (middle of vertebrae) and ends between 1st and 2nd lumbar vertebrae

 External white matter surrounding butterfly shaped gray matter with a central canal